VaeiFork/PlayMontagePro/README.md

 > <br>And its **FREE!**

 > [!NOTE]
 > Did you know?
-Anim Notifies are not guaranteed to trigger.
+Anim Notifies are not guaranteed to trigger
-> <br>Have you heard the common phrase "Animation should not affect gameplay"?
+> <br><br>Have you heard the common phrase "Animation should not affect gameplay"?
-> <br>But you've probably already built notifies that reload your weapon and more without experiencing issues.
+> <br>But you've probably already built notifies that reload your weapon - and more - without experiencing issues
-> <br><br>Its a trap that catches you later in production.
-The heavier your game gets, the less likely Anim Notifies are to fire.
+> <br><br>Its a trap that catches you later in production: The heavier your game gets, the less likely Anim Notifies are to fire
 > <br><br>This is true for Queued notifies.
-The alternative is Branching Point notifies.
+The alternative is Branching Point notifies
-> <br>When two or more Branching Point notifies trigger on the same frame, only one will trigger!
+> <br>However, when two or more Branching Point notifies trigger on the same frame, only one will trigger!
-> <br><br>What if you had a notify that changes the movement mode to or from Flying?
+> <br><br>What if you had a notify that changes the movement mode away from Flying?
 You can get **stuck** in Flying!
 > <br><br>There is no anim notify system in Unreal that ensures your notifies will fire reliably.
 Play Montage Pro is the solution to this.

 > [!TIP]